-The joint probability density function (joint pdf) is a function used to characterize the probability distribution of a continuous random vector.
+The joint probability density function (joint pdf) is a function used to characterize the probability distribution of several continuous random variables, which together form a continuous random vector.

-It is a multivariate generalization of the probability density function (pdf), which characterizes the distribution of a continuous random variable.
+It is a multivariate generalization of the probability density function (pdf), which describes the distribution of a single continuous variable.

 The generalization works as follows: